bitcraze/crazyflie-clients-python/docs/userguides/userguide_client/index.md

 To update the firmware in the Crazyflie 2.X do the following:

+-   Make sure to have any decks you will be using attached during the update, since some of the decks contain their own firmware which will also be updated during the firmware update
 -   Go to the menu *Crazyflie-\>Bootloader*
 -   Connect to the crazyflie in this dialog, if it is not already connected in the flighttab.
 -   Select the latest release from the drop down menu or select it if you have downloaded it from the [Github release page](https://github.com/bitcraze/crazyflie-release/releases).
 -   Click \"Program\" and wait for both the STM and NRF to be flashed.
--   If your crazyflie has a lighthouse deck, the lighthouse deck fpga will be updated too (>= release 2021.03)
 -   Your crazyflie will automatically restart a couple of times.
 -   Do not touch or restart your crazyflie untill all flashing is done and you see \"status: idle\" at the bottom.
 - To check the firmware version, under the *View* menu, open up *Tabs-\>Console* tab and look at the output when connecting to the